 Middle Earth, New Zealand – if the glitz and glamour of Vegas is not for you, head down-under to New Zealand, where you can explore the many locations of Middle Earth from the Lord of the Rings series and the Hobbit movies.
 There are endless trips and tours that will show you the main shooting locations in this stunning countryside.

 Maya Bay, Thailand – of course, movie tourism isn’t always a good thing, as was seen at Maya Bay in Thailand.
 The setting for the famous Leonardo DiCaprio film became such a draw, attracting over 5,000 visitors per day, that authorities have had to close the beach until at least 2021 to allow the environment to recover.
-When it does re-open, it is likely to be highly restricted, so you will need to plan your visit carefully.
+When it re-opens, it is likely to be highly restricted, so you must plan your visit carefully.